Vorticode/solarite/docs/index.md

 In addition to `<input>`,  `<select>` and `<textarea>` can also use the `value` attribute to set their value on render.
 Likewise so can any custom web component that defines a `value` property.

+#### Shorthand Two-Way Binding

-A shorthand way to do two-way binding is to pass a property path as an expression to a property's attribute.
-Here with `value=${[this, 'count']}`.
-When a user types in the input, Solarite listens to the `oninput` listener and updates `this.count`.
-Note that we still need a second `oninput` attribute if we want to trigger rendering.
+Solarite provides a convenient shorthand syntax for two-way binding by passing a property path as an array to an attribute.
+For example, with `value=${[this, 'count']}`:

+1. When the component renders, the input's value is set to `this.count`
+2. When a user types in the input, Solarite automatically updates `this.count` with the new value
+3. You still need to add an `oninput=${this.render}` attribute if you want to trigger re-rendering when the value changes

+This approach reduces boilerplate code and makes your components more maintainable.

 ```javascript
 import h from './dist/Solarite.min.js';

 class BindingDemo extends HTMLElement {

 	constructor() {
         super();
         this.reset();
     }

     reset() {
         this.count = 0;
         this.isBig = false;
         this.render();
     }

 	render() {
 		h(this)`
         <binding-demo>